Soft, Pliable Sourdough Tortillas Recipe (Discard)

 How to Store Leftovers

 If you’re planning to eat the tortillas within a day or two, you can store them at room temperature.
-Just let them cool to room temperature and pop them into a Ziplock bag or airtight container.
+Just let them cool to room temperature and pop them into a Ziplock bag or an airtight container.
 They’ll stay soft and moist.

 For longer storage (up to a week), stick that sealed bag or container in the fridge.
 They might get a little firm in the cold, but you can reheat them on the stove or in the microwave to soften them up when you’re ready to eat them.